 Some posts are passed without being looked at, due to time constraints on Medium’s part.
 I’m not sure what causes this or how posts are sorted into this category.

-I do know that if my posts were regularly getting that note, I would work toward figuring out how to stop that from happening by increasing the quality of my posts over time and perhaps reaching out to Medium and asking for feedback.
+I do know that if my posts were regularly getting that note, I would work toward figuring out how to stop that from happening by increasing the quality of my posts over time.

 The way a post is actually shared is called distribution.

 When a post link shows up at the bottom of the post you’re reading or you get an email or text notification about a new post — that’s Medium distributing your post to readers.

 Medium will share this particular post by distributing it to some readers who follow the ‘writing’ topic, as well as people who follow me and people who follow the publication I posted this article in.